eProsima/FIROS2/README.md

 *JsonNGSIv2" must fill *entityId* with the *entityId* of the entity modified and *data* with a composed JSON containing the attributed to being updated.

-The interaction with the *NGSIv2* entities must be implemented by the user in the *transformation library*.
+The user must implement the interaction with the *NGSIv2* entities in the *transformation library*.

 In the example **TIS_NGSIv2** the *transformation library* shows examples of both transformations using the described behavior.

-You can create your own *IDL* files to define your own behavior and management of the data.
+You can create your *IDL* files to define the required behavior and management of the data.
-To get a deeper comprehension about the relation between *ROS2* and *Fast RTPS* IDL definitions, you can see [this article](http://design.ros2.org/articles/mapping_dds_types.html).
+To get a deeper comprehension of the relation between *ROS2* and *Fast RTPS* IDL definitions, you can see [this article](http://design.ros2.org/articles/mapping_dds_types.html).

 ## Dynamic Types